HOME | SITEMAP | CONTACT US

 I would also like to remind our investigators that this Guideline should be adhered to when conducting clinical trials in Malaysia especially if the clinical trial data are intended to be submitted to the regulatory authorities.

-Datuk Dr Mohn Ismail Merican, Deputy Director General of Health Malaysia (Research & Technical Support) and Chairman, National Committee for Clinical Research.
+Datuk Dr Mohd Ismail Merican, Deputy Director General of Health Malaysia (Research & Technical Support) and Chairman, National Committee for Clinical Research.
 January 2004

 First Edition (October 1999)